Observing Pride Month in the Workplace

 Focus on inclusivity

-Although Pride is a major occasion in the LGBTQ+ community, it’s not a queer-only holiday.
+Although LGBT pride in the workplace is a significant occasion in the LGBTQ+ community, it’s not a queer-only holiday.
 It’s about togetherness, tolerance, and acceptance.
 Pride events are about community and inclusion, and office celebrations should be open to all.
 Don’t just confine the pride month celebration to the gay employees of your workplace.
 Instead, you should encourage the non-LGBTQ+ employees to join too.
 The fight for LGBTQ+ rights can only be won by solidarity, and we should try to make it happen.